atyryshkina/algorithm-performance-analysis/README.md

 ## Model Comparison

 In this work, we trained popular regression models available on scikit-learn and compared their performance.
 We used a cross validation of three and tested the models on the dataset of each tool without removing any undedected errors and with removing undetected errors via the isolation forest with contamination=5%.
-Pruning the datasets with the isolation forest improves the performance of the models.
+Pruning the datasets with the isolation forest improved the performance of some of the regressors, but it did not affect the performance of the random forest regressor.

 For most of the tools, we used the default settings provided by sklearn library: Linear Regressor, LASSO, Ridge Regressor, SVR Regressor, and SGD Regressor.
 The neural network (sklearn.neural_network.MLPRegressor) had two hidden layers of sizes [100,10] with the rest of the attributes set to default, and the random forest had 100 trees and a max_depth of 12.